XLSForm/xlsform.github.io/xlsform-standard.md

 |         |  string  | address  | Respondent's address |  |
 |         |  end group  |   |  |  |

 See this [blog post](http://blog.enketo.org/pages/) for more information on creating multi-page web forms.
-An example of a form divided into multiple pages can be seen on the [Widgets on Pages](https://asrj5.enketo.org/webform) webform.
-The XLSForm source is [here](https://docs.google.com/spreadsheets/d/1yZqG2Xt0I4duVxPqx-Sny0t86OiKtjHuBKXTRzCht6E/edit?usp=sharing.)
+The XLSForm source is [here](https://docs.google.com/spreadsheets/d/1yZqG2Xt0I4duVxPqx-Sny0t86OiKtjHuBKXTRzCht6E/edit?usp=sharing.).

 ##### Grid Theme forms

 The **theme-grid** style allows your form to mimic the look of traditional paper surveys by compacting multiple questions into one row.
 This style is best used with larger screens (e.g., computers or tablets).
 It also makes a nice print out!

-Please click on the link to see an example of a [grid theme webform](https://fx5jf.enketo.org/webform).
+Please click on the link to see an example of a [Grid theme webform](https://fx5jf.enketo.org/webform).

 To create a Grid form, in the **settings** tab, under the **style** column, write **theme-grid**, as follows: